Skip to main content

 ddn auth login

-Initialize a new supergraph in an empty directory
+Initialize a new supergraph in a new directory

-The ddn supergraph init command initializes a supergraph β€” which is a composite API β€” by setting up all necessary files and directories for development.
+The ddn supergraph init command initializes a supergraph β€” which is a composite API β€” by setting up all necessary files and directories for development in the new mysupergraph directory.

 When you execute this command, the CLI creates a Docker Compose file and a .env file to run the Hasura engine locally and other configuration files describing your supergraph.
 Additionally, the CLI creates two subgraphs, globals and app, to get you started with building your API.
 This setup allows you to start and manage your supergraph services locally with Docker.